Prepare Your House for Sale and Get the Best Price

 5. Clean, Clean, Clean!

-If you’re planning to sell your home this spring, then you need to take your spring cleaning to the next level this year.
+If you’re planning to sell your home this spring, you need to take your spring cleaning to the next level this year.
 No one wants to tour a dirty home.

 6. Spruce Up Your Curb Appeal

-Curb appeal makes a huge difference when you are trying to sell a home.
+Curb appeal makes a huge difference when trying to sell a home.
 You want the potential buyers to drive up and remark about how lovely the home is and how well it sits on its lot.
 Check out these curb appeal tips for help.

 1. Update Your Paint Color